Cunningham’s three TD passes key Nederland's rout of Santa Fe - Port Arthur News

 SANTA FE — Sound fundamentally and efficient when it needed to be, Nederland never gave Santa Fe much of a chance.

-The Bulldogs (2-2, 1-1 in district) parlayed a methodical, gashing offensive game plan into a 21-point halftime lead and then polished off the host Indians in the final half for a 38-7 District 12-5A-II victory on Friday night.
+The Bulldogs (2-2, 1-1 in district) parlayed a methodical, gashing offensive game plan into a 21-point halftime lead and then polished off the host Indians for a 38-7 District 12-5A-II victory on Friday night.

 Matthew Bentley, Santa Fe’s head coach, offered a post-game message to his squad which was clear and concise.